 Substance means having a strong and inspiring vision, and Heartward’s is based on three pillars: Socially Positive, Ecologically Regenerative and Financially Sustainable.
 This blog is about the third of these, our Financial pillar.

 We decided early that we would not allow the price of entry to Heartward to rise, ever.
-Shares in the community will be index linked to local wages and rise or fall with them.

 This might seem like a crazy decision for the founders to take.
 Unlike many other similar communal and cohousing schemes, we’ll never get rich from our investment in property.
 But it also means that there’s a chance we can create an affordable community not just now and for us, but in perpetuity.
 One that can remain open to young people, to people without huge capital to invest, and to key workers.